Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 2. Click on the "FoodServer-Package" text on the top-left of the toolbar and select "Edit scheme" from the dropdown menu.
 3. In "Run" click on the "Executable" dropdown, select FoodServer and click Close.

-Now when you press play, Xcode will start your FoodTracker server listening on port 8080.
+Now, when you press play, Xcode will start your FoodTracker server listening on port 8080.
 You can see this by going to [http://localhost:8080/](http://localhost:8080/ ) which will show the default Kitura landing page.

 ### Add the Stencil template engine
 1. Open your `Sources > Application > Application.swift` file